zombozo12/EvilBot/README.md

 	- Open this url by using QR Code Generation http://www.qr-code-generator.com/
 	- Scan the QR Code from your **Line Messenger on your phone**
 	- Voila!
-You got AuthToken, put this in
+You got AuthToken, and put this in
 	```php
 	const AUTH_TOKEN = "here";
 	```